Tattoo Peeling: Is This Normal And How To Care For It?

 Does Peeling Damage The Tattoo Design?

 In most cases, tattoo peeling is a natural process that does not affect or damage the tattoo design in any possible way.
 It signifies the body’s regeneration post-tattooing.
-However, aggressive scratching or picking at the peeling skin can disrupt the healing and affect the tattoo’s vibrancy and longevity.
+However, aggressive scratching or picking at the peeling skin can disrupt the tattoo healing process and affect the tattoo’s vibrancy and longevity.

 There may be a risk of dryness that may cause excessive peeling or flaking if you do not follow the proper aftercare process.
 This negligence, in turn, may leave the tattoo a little faded.
 If you notice a rash or bumpy skin paired with the tattoo peeling.
 These may be signs of infection.